How to Install RawTherapee 5.13 in Ubuntu 26.04, 24.04, 22.04

-RawTherapee, the free open-source raw image converter and digital photo processor, released version 5.9 recently after more than 2 years of development.
+RawTherapee, the free open-source raw image converter and digital photo processor, released version 5.13 recently on July 2026.

 Other changes include: